RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    To run VASP on GPU, it is required to run on a single node.
 It is possible to use up to 4 GPUs on a single node.
 Please consult VASP documentation how to use multiple GPUs.
-The following example uses 1 GPU
+The following example uses 1 GPU.

    .. centered:: File vasp-63-gpu.sub